Fort Arbuthnot |

 (NOAA - Hollings Marine Laboratory)

 Originally built as a moated and palisaded triangular work with three bastions and a detached water battery on Windmill Point.
 Rebuilt in 1759 with tabby walls (a small portion of the wall is still extant).
 Occupied by Patriot forces from 1775 until captured by the British in March 1780, although by 1779 it was reported in near ruin.
 A rear line of defense was built in 1780 about one-quarter mile west, protecting the land approach.
 A new fort was built in 1794 just to the rear of the old work, repaired in 1799.
 A storm in 1800 breached the walls.
 It was completely rebuilt again in 1809 as a 16-gun quadrilateral brick and wood work, but was almost destroyed again by a storm in 1813.
 Virtually abandoned after 1820.
-A Martello Tower (1815) was also located here, but burned down sometime before 1860.
+A brick Martello Tower was also located nearby, about 400 yards from the 1809 fort.
+It was originally built in 1815 but completely rebuilt in 1833, and the interior burned out in 1859.
 Only foundation ruins remain (?).
-Confederate troops occupied the site in December 1860, rebuilding and rearming the fort with 26 guns.
+Confederate troops occupied the old abandoned fort in December 1860, rebuilding and rearming the fort with 26 guns.
 Held by the CSA until February 1865.
-Only traces of CSA earthworks and the old stone Powder Magazine (1709, rebuilt 1810) still remain.
+"Fourth System" modification plans approved in 1870-74 for several 15-inch Rodman and 13-inch seacoast mortar positions, but nothing further was built.
+Only traces of CSA earthworks and the old stone Powder Magazine (1709, rebuilt 1810) and two cisterns still remain.
 The entire site is now the campus of the Marine Resources Center of the South Carolina Marine Resources Research Institute.

 ¤ Fort Pleasant